cem8301/to-see-the-world/README.md

 The pickle file stores the useful information gathered via the Strava API.
 This makes future runs much quicker.
 The code will first check for local pickle files, look for the date of the last entry, then (if authenticated) check Strava for any new data.
 This feature allows you to create a new map with out grabbing a new code.
 This also allows for overlaying other athletes data on one map (remember that only one athlete can be authenticated at a time).
 The map output will overlay any athlete pickle files to display on a single map.
 The html file will be named according with the athletes run.

 ## Ideas and Fixes Catalog!!
+- [ ] Have timelapse tracker skip inactive days, make sure the tracker is always visible, and make all riders tracker a different color
+- [ ] Option to hide country pointers(all/other people)
+- [ ] Multiple time lapse trackers show even when other riders are hidden, make trackers hide
 - [ ] Make country identification cleaner. a single ride wont bounce back and forth between a country, maybe this can fix some wrong-country-errors
 - [ ] Distance vs time graph maybe as another html popup
 - [ ] Cleanup how country summaries are applied.
 My map shows that I have cycled in Georgia the country, when it was just Georgia that state